5jt/dyalog-cookbook/manuscript/10-Make.md

 ## MyApp.dyalog

-One minor thing needs our attention: because we create `MyApp.exe` now in a folder `MyApp`, simply setting `⎕WSID` to `MyApp` does not do any more.
+One minor thing needs our attention: because we create `MyApp.exe` now in a folder `MyApp`, simply setting `⎕WSID` to `MyApp` does not do anymore.
 We need to make a change to the `StartFromCmdLine` function in `MyApp.dyalog`:

 ~~~
 ...